ESSS/alfasim-sdk/docs/source/alfacase/case_description.example.rst

-This section brings together all the previous sections, showing the full example of a Description with a project configuration and being converted to a ``.alfacase`` file, using `convert_description_to_alfacase` making this project ready to be imported by the application.
+This section brings together all the previous sections, showing the full example of a Description with a project configuration and being converted to a ``.alfacase`` file, using `generate_alfacase_file` making this project ready to be imported by the application.

 .. code-block:: python